 Cancerous transformation results from changes of the DNA and the genes that control the cell cycle.
 Two types of genes normally control the cell cycle: proto-oncogenes, which start cell division and tumor-suppressor genes which turn off cell division.
 These two genes work together, one turning on cell division when the body needs to repair or replace tissue, and the other turning off cell division when the repairs have been made.
 If the proto-oncogenes become mutated, they can become oncogenes, genes that lead to uncontrolled cell division.
 Mutations in the tumor-suppressor genes result in the cell not having the ability to turn off cell division.
 Oncology is a branch of medicine that deals specifically with cancer.

 When a cell becomes cancerous, it develops traits that normal cells do not have.
 For instance, a cancer cell can have unusual number of chromosomes due to incomplete mitosis or cytokinesis.
 Cancer cells may be abnormally shaped or larger than normal cells.
 Cancer cells also can lose their attachment to nearby tissue and travel to other parts of the body, where they continue dividing and causing problems at other locations.
+Secondary growths of cancer at a distance from the primary site are referred to as metastasis.
+Once a cancer has metastasized, aggressive therapies may be needed to treat the disease.
 Cancer cells take essential nutrients from the blood to grow and divide and crowd out other cells that have important jobs.
 In the case of leukemia, white blood cells grow uncontrollably and crowd out the red blood cells, thus reducing an individual's ability to deliver nutrients to the body and affecting the blood's ability to clot and repair wounds.

 1. Compare the role of tumor suppressor genes to proto-oncogenes.